 - Villers-la-Ville – with its impressive Villers Abbey as the perfect setting for the most amazing pictures

-- Antwerp (or Anvers) – a pretty port city worth visiting for the shopping scene
+- Antwerp (or Anvers) – a pretty port city worth visiting for the shopping scene.
+Book a day tour here!

 - Mechelen – worth stopping by on the way to Antwerp